replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 To install the support-bundle plugin manually:

-1. Run the following command to download and unarchive the latest release and move the plugin into your $PATH:
+1. Run the following command to download and unarchive the latest release, and move the plugin to your $PATH:

   ```
   curl -L https://github.com/replicatedhq/troubleshoot/releases/latest/download/support-bundle_linux_amd64.tar.gz | tar xzvf -